 It is important to note the shift from office to remote work will probably cause changes in users’ access patterns.
 Businesses can expect a higher number of false positives from Machine Learning-based behaviour and anomaly detection solutions in the first few weeks.

 This is in no way an exhaustive list of measures, but it is a guide that can help organisations reduce insider threats in the cloud during ‘the world’s largest work-from-home experiment’, as Time has dubbed this pandemic COVID-19 outbreak.
 With the subsequent economic recession that is predicted to follow, cloud computing will be a cost-effective way to run businesses.
 Leading to a boom in the demand for trained cloud computing professionals, which is where one of India’s best cloud computing programs can help you upskill and be ready for that opportunity.
-Learn more about the Great Lakes Cloud Computing Program by clicking here.
+Learn more about the Great Lakes Cloud Computing Program.